gayanW/dotfiles/policies/default-tm.md

 **Children’s Privacy**

 We do not knowingly collect personally identifiable information from children under 13.
 In the case we discover that a child under 13 has provided me with personal information, we immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that we will be able to do necessary actions.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.

 **Changes to This Privacy Policy**